browserengineering/book/book/accessibility.md

 mode, in the context of ensuring that the dark mode style sheet provides good default contrast.
-But in fact, the focus ring we've implemented here does not necessarily have great contrast, for example if it's next to an element with a black background.
+But in fact, the focus ring we've implemented here does not necessarily have great contrast, for example if it's next to an element with a black background provided in a page style sheet.
 This is not too hard to fix, and there is an exercise at the end of this chapter about it.

 Contrast is one part of the [Web Content Accessibility Guidelines][wcag], a standard set of recommendations to page authors on how to ensure accessibility.